-Due to high demand, we are starting to require registration at some of our Pop-up pantries, but many Pop-up pantries don’t require registration.
+Due to high demand, we require registration at some Pop-up pantries.
 Check our website for site-specific details.

-For Pop-up pantries that don’t need registration, there is no need to bring anything to receive groceries.
-Lines can be long before the distribution starts, please wear layers and bring sun protection, as all our Pop-up pantries are outdoors.
-For Pop-up pantry sites that require registration, please bring an ID and proof of address on enrollment day.
+Please wear layers and bring sun protection, as all our Pop-up pantries are outdoors.
+For Pop-up pantry sites that require registration, please bring an ID and proof of address.
 Once enrolled at the pantry, you simply bring your pantry card each week to participate.

 No. All are welcome at our pantries regardless of immigration status.

-Due to high demand, we are starting to enroll participants at specific pop-up pantries.
-Pop-up pantries that require registration and are currently at capacity are no longer listed on our website.
+Pop-up pantries that are currently at capacity are no longer listed on our website.

-The selection of items at the pantry will vary according to availability, but our distributions usually include an abundance of fresh fruits and vegetables, a protein item (eggs, frozen chicken, or frozen pork), rice, and a grain like rice.
-Sometimes juice, milk, spices and other shelf stable items are also available.
+The selection of items at the pantry will vary according to availability, but our distributions usually include an abundance of fresh fruits and vegetables, a protein item (eggs, frozen chicken, or frozen pork), and a grain like rice.
+Sometimes juice, milk, spices, and other items are also available.

 Our average portion is about 25 lbs. of food per household.
 If you are arriving on foot, we recommend bringing a cart.
 At our Drive-thru pantries, the distribution is larger.

-At our walk-up pantries we need to be conscious of how much food participants are able to carry on foot, so, unfortunately, we are not able to provide the same portions we provide at drive-thru distributions.
+Though items can vary a little day to day, we generally provide a similar amount and variety of food at most of our walk-up pantries.
+At our walk-up pantries we need to be conscious of how much food participants are able to carry on foot, so, unfortunately, we are not able to provide the same portions we provide at our two drive-thru distributions.